Vishrut19/Innoloft_FrontEnd_Task/README.md

    ```
 4. The project will be runnning successfully.

-# Instructions

-Please stick to the following instructions on how to submit your application:

-1. Read the **whole** README
-2. Create a new repository on your Github Account. _Note: The repository has to be public._
-3. Add your solution **with all requirements** to your repository
-4. Send a mail to application@innoloft.com with following information:
-   - Your Name
-   - Link to **public** accessable repository on **GitHub**
-   - How many hours it took to complete (roughly)

-**Please do not spend much more than 6 hours for the whole task.** This is not a hard limitation but want to respect your time since we cannot hire every applicant.
-Also only start with the task if you think this is something you can do in the given time frame.

-### Additional Information to submit a successful application

-- Make sure that your repository is public
-- Only an application with [all requirements](#technical-requirements) can be considered
-- Provide setup process if required
-- Copied structures or code from other applications will be completely ignored

-Thank you very much and have fun with the challenge!

 # Challenge

 Your task is to create a new dashboard with which you will be displaying and editing product information.